darkimonus/fastapi-mongo-project/README.md

 - stop : stops containers.
 - restart : restarts containers.
 - poetry: does all poetry commands without needing to go to source dir
+- generate-keys: generates private and public keys for access and refresh tokens